smithy-lang/smithy/designs/mixins.md

     A: Integer
 }

-structure Invalid with [A1 A2] {}
+structure Invalid with [A1, A2] {}
 ```

-A shape MAY use a member name that has already defined, but if it does it MUST
+Members that are mixed into shapes MAY be redefined if and only if each
-target the same shape.
-This can be done to apply additional traits to the
+redefined member targets the same shape.
+Traits applied to redefined members
-member.
+supersede any traits inherited from mixins.

 ```
 @mixin